 Steve has had extensive private sector experience in sales / business development, marketing, finance and management focused on building and growing enterprises in the technology and life science/medical device sectors.
 Notable positions include Vice President of Business and Technology Development for ResMed Corporation (a publicly traded Medical Device Manufacturer), Executive Vice President of Business Development for NetSetGo (an I.T.
 Services firm) as well as several management positions in Sales, Marketing, Finance and Mergers & Acquisitions at Xerox, IBM and NCR.

 Steve has leveraged his private sector experience and focuses on driving significant economic development growth for his community and region following a tech based economic development approach to the market.
 A cornerstone of Steve’s organizational strategy has focused on shovel-ready tech and industrial park development along with high tech oriented workforce solutions as well as efforts to enhance the regional entrepreneurial ecosystem and placemaking activities related to downtown revitalization.
 He has facilitated the formation of strong public / private partnerships enabling considerable regional economic growth.

 During his tenure as CEO of the GCEDC Steve has secured 449 project “wins”, secured private sector pledged capital investment of $1.3B and pledges of the creation of 4,240 jobs.
 His leadership has driven the Batavia Micropolitan Area (Genesee County) to be ranked by Site Selection Magazine as one of top 10 fastest growing Micropolitan’s nationally the last 14 years running.
 In 2018 Site Selection ranked the Batavia Micropolitan as the second fastest growing Micropolitan in the Country.
 In recognition of his efforts, that focus on regionally impactful projects, Steve was honored by the New York State Economic Development Council as New York State’s Economic Developer of the year in 2012.

 Steve earned his Associates degree from Genesee Community College; his Bachelor’s degree from Cornell University and his MBA from the Rochester Institute of Technology.
 He sits on several boards including Chairman Elect of the New York State Economic Development Council (NYSEDC) and serves on boards of two regional EDOs, Invest Buffalo Niagara and Greater Rochester Enterprise.
-Steve is married and resides in Batavia with his wife, JoAnn, and has two college aged children Robert and Carissa.
+Steve is married and resides in Batavia with his wife, JoAnn, and has two children, Robert and Carissa.

 Mark Masse, CPA